 Know what APR you can get before you go kick some tires.
 Having multiple loan offers before you shop around for a car has a couple of advantages.

-The first advantage is that you’ll be able to pick the best loan offer.
+The first advantage is that you’ll be able to pick your best loan offer.
 If you just get one loan offer and go with it, you won’t know if you could have received a much better APR with a different lender.
 Each lender has its own requirements.
 You may qualify for different APRs depending on the lender.

 With an online marketplace like LendingTree you can fill out a short online form and compare rates from up to five auto lenders.
 It’s important to note that some lenders will do a hard pull on your credit and that this is normal in the auto lending space.
 Remember that multiple hard pulls will only count as one, so it is wise to have all of your hard pulls done at one time.